fabio-osti/PortunusAdiutor/README.md

 ## Adding it to your app

-The recommended way of providing the services to your app is through the AddAllPortunusServices\<TContext, TUser, TKey> extensions method on the app builder.
+The recommended way of providing the services to your app is through the AddAllPortunusServices\<TContext, TUser> extensions method on the app builder.

 Example:
 ```csharp